I reinvented my life as an artist ten years ago after retiring

 I was drawn to collage by the endless possibilities of repurposing

 paper.
-My collages draw from fragments of my recent drawings and
+My collages draw from fragments of my recent drawings,

-original inked prints, as well as from the flood of visual information
+mark-making, and original inked prints, as well as from the flood

-on paper flowing into our lives every day.
-I often incorporate
+of visual information on paper flowing into our lives every day.

 Exposed to textiles from an early age through my familys

-fabric store, I am dazzled by the extensive variety of color and
+fabric store, I am drawn to varieties of colors and patterns,

-pattern and am inspired to explore juxtapositions of color, line,
+and am inspired to investigate juxtapositions and repetitions

-Im uncovering and making space for depth, an inner congruency,
+I uncover and make space for depth, an inner congruency, and/or

-and/or conversation among the elements.
-I rely on my intuition,
+conversation among the elements.
+Relying on intuition, experimentation,

-experimentation, and spirit of play to surprise and delight.
+and the spirit of play to surprise and delight, the art-making

 My sometimes strange metaphoric landscapes made of cut and ripped